LookAtMe-Genius-Cameraman/T_System/README.md

 official_stand:
   --stand-gpios RED-LED GREEN-LED
-                        GPIO pin numbers of official stand's LEDs.5(as red led) and 6(as green led) GPIO pins are default.
+                        GPIO pin numbers of official stand's LEDs.
+5(as red led) and 6(as green led) GPIO pins are default.

 remote_ui: